neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/FlowQueryOperationReference.rst

 for being of the specified type.
 For any other strings the value is used as classname with the PHP instanceof operation to check if the value matches.

+Accepts a filter, an array, an object, a traversable object & a FlowQuery object.

 :Implementation: TYPO3\\Eel\\FlowQuery\\Operations\\Object\\FilterOperation
 :Priority: 1
 :Final: No